messamrashad/Data-Modeling-with-Postgres/README.md

 - Data Readiness.ipynb --> A newly created jupyter Notebook to discover the data, and run the essential scripts in order.
 For example, I used the following code the run any Python script used in this project: %run (python_script_name) --> %run create_tables.py

-- data directoru --> Holding all the log_data and song_data files.
+- data directory --> Holding all the log_data and song_data files.

 ## Analytics Queries: